AlbertBall/railway-dot-exe/README.md

 # Railway Operation Simulator (RailOS)

+### *Please note that the RailOS site (www.railwayoperationsimulator.com) is currently unavailable due to a massive Distributed Denial of Service (DDoS) attack.
+This attack is using AI which makes it very much more effective.
+We are currently working hard on a solution so the site will be operational again as soon as possible.*

 Welcome to the RailOS project, a railway simulator for Windows originally written in Borland's C++ Builder 4 Professional and now updated to work with Embarcadero's C++ Builder Community Edition v10.4.
 Development to date has resulted in a complete and usable program that provides options to:

 - build a railway of any size